Standards of Selection

-The YDS admissions application is an online process and can be accessed through the School’s website at http://divinity.yale.edu.
+The YDS admissions application is an online process that can be accessed at http://divinity.yale.edu.
 The application and all accompanying documents including letters of recommendation and transcripts must be submitted electronically.
-However, admitted students are also required to submit hard copies of official transcripts prior to matriculation.
+Admitted students are also required to submit hard copies of official transcripts prior to matriculation.

-YDS is a graduate and professional school that works in partnership with Andover Newton Seminary at Yale Divinity School, Berkeley Divinity School at Yale, and the Yale Institute of Sacred Music.
+YDS is a graduate and professional school working in partnership with Andover Newton Seminary at Yale Divinity School, Berkeley Divinity School at Yale, and the Yale Institute of Sacred Music.

 Andover Newton specializes in the training of ministers within congregationally based polities; Berkeley is an Episcopal seminary affiliated with YDS; and the Institute of Sacred Music (ISM) is an interdisciplinary graduate center dedicated to the study and practice of sacred music, worship, and the arts.

-YDS students may also enroll in joint-degree programs with certain other Yale schools or in approved joint-degree programs in the schools of social work at the University of Connecticut and Yeshiva University.
-In all cases, admission decisions are made independently by YDS and each of the partner schools or universities.
-Within Yale, YDS currently has agreements for joint-degree programs with the schools of Forestry & Environmental Studies, Law, Management, Medicine, Nursing, and Public Health.
+YDS students may also enroll in joint-degree programs with certain other Yale schools or in the approved joint-degree program in the school of social work at the University of Connecticut.
+In all cases, admission decisions are made independently by YDS and each of the partner entities.
+Within Yale, YDS currently has agreements for joint-degree programs with the schools of the Environment, Law, Management, Medicine, Nursing, and Public Health.
 Depending upon the program, students may either be required to apply to the schools simultaneously in the same year or have the option of applying sequentially in different years.
-Students interested in pursuing joint degrees through the schools of social work at the University of Connecticut or Yeshiva University are encouraged to apply to YDS and either of those schools at the start of the application period in the fall.
-More information on joint degrees is available in the chapter Other Curricular Considerations.
+Students interested in pursuing joint degree study through the school of social work at the University of Connecticut are encouraged to apply to YDS and the University of Connecticut at the start of the application period in the fall.
+More information on joint degrees is available under Interdisciplinary Study, in the chapter Other Curricular Considerations.

 Persons interested in doctoral studies in religion may apply through the Office of Graduate Admissions of the Yale Graduate School of Arts and Sciences, PO Box 208323, New Haven CT 06520-8323 (firstname.lastname@example.org).
-The Department of Religious Studies serves as the Admissions Committee for doctoral applicants in the following fields of study: American Religious History, Asian Religions, Hebrew Bible/Old Testament, History of Ancient Christianity, Islamic Studies, Judaic Studies, New Testament, Religious Ethics, Theology, Religion and Modernity, and Philosophy of Religion.
+The Department of Religious Studies serves as the Admissions Committee for doctoral applicants in the following fields of study: American Religious History, Asian Religions, Early Mediterranean and West Asian Religions, Hebrew Bible/Old Testament, Islamic Studies, Medieval and Modern Judaism, Philosophy of Religion, Religion and Modernity, Religious Ethics, and Theology.

 Applicants to YDS must adhere to the following guidelines for submission of materials and processing of applications.

 - Applications submitted by the priority deadline, January 15, will include a nonrefundable fee of $50 (U.S.), payable by credit card.
-This fee cannot be waived; applications submitted without the fee will not be processed.
+Applications submitted without payment of the application fee will not be processed.
 Applications submitted after the priority deadline require a nonrefundable fee of $75 (U.S.).

-- Applicants must submit a personal statement, two pages double-spaced (maximum), apprising the Admissions Committee of reasons for considering theological education, of formative influences in making this decision, of vocational objectives, and of ways in which the Divinity School’s resources can prepare applicants to meet their stated objectives.
+- Applicants must submit a personal statement (maximum two pages, 12 point double-spaced), apprising the Admissions Committee of reasons for considering theological education, of formative influences in making this decision, of vocational objectives, and of ways in which the Divinity School’s resources can prepare applicants to meet their stated objectives.

-- An academic writing sample is required, five pages double-spaced (maximum), that illustrates the applicant’s ability to analyze and argue on a particular subject.
+- An academic writing sample is required (maximum five pages, 12 point double-spaced), that illustrates the applicant’s ability to analyze and argue on a particular subject.

 - Three letters of recommendation are required.
-Recommendation letters must be current and address the applicant’s potential for the degree program to which application is being made.
-Letters from Career Service dossiers will not be accepted.
+Recommendation letters must be current and address the applicant’s potential for the degree program to which an application is being made.
+Any additional letters of recommendation beyond the required three will not be accepted, nor will letters from Career Service dossiers.

-- IELTS tests (Band scores must be a minimum 7.0 in each area) are required for applicants from countries where English is not the primary language of instruction.
+- Yale Divinity School requires the International English Language Testing System (IELTS) scores for all applicants for whom English is not the primary or native language, and who did not complete their baccalaureate degree at an institution where the sole language of instruction is English.
+IELTS Band scores must be a minimum 7.0 in each area.
 Such applicants should register for the IELTS examination at the earliest opportunity, as scoring and processing take considerable time.
 Results must be received before January 15 for priority applications or February 1 for standard applications.
 IELTS scores may be submitted electronically.
 Scores from the TOEFL are not accepted.
-Note: Applicants who have received a degree from an institution (minimum of two full years of course work) where English is the language of instruction are exempt from this requirement.

-- The Graduate Record Examination (GRE) is not required for application to any of the degree programs.
+- The Graduate Record Examination (GRE) is not required for application to any of the degree programs at YDS.

 - A current résumé or curriculum vitae must be submitted.

-- Students applying for financial aid (need-based scholarships and loans) should download the financial aid application at http://divinity.yale.edu.
+- Students applying for financial aid should complete the forms listed on the YDS "Applying for Financial Aid" webpage (https://divinity.yale.edu/admissions-aid/tuition-and-financial-aid/applying-financial-aid).
 The application deadline is March 1.
 Applications received after the deadline will be considered on a funds-available basis.

-- The Admissions Committee strongly encourages, but does not require, personal interviews and visits to YDS when classes are in session.
+- The Admissions Committee strongly encourages, but does not require, personal interviews.
+Visits to YDS when classes are in session are recommended.

 The priority application deadline is January 15.
 All online applications submitted on or before the priority filing deadline must include a $50 application fee payable online by credit card at the time of submission.
 All applications completed (including transcripts, letters of recommendation, essays, and IELTS scores, if applicable) by January 15 will be forwarded to the Admissions Committee for immediate review.